Tyrn/wei/the-insider-en.typ

      The  riders quietly dismounted, Kissur petted  his horse so it wouldn't neigh  and stuck covertly a stubby assault rifle  under his overcoat.
-A pine tree, that  had fallen last year, crushed the fence and miraculously  spared the chapel - they took a look over the tree  log into a wide yard.
+A pine tree, that  had fallen last year, crushed the fence and miraculously  spared the chapel---they took a look over the tree  log into a wide yard.
 There, on a stone site, a  small space boat Orinoko-22 stood looking  like  a  striped squash.
 People in body suits were standing  in a line and passing sacks from the altar house to the boat.